 The future of the University of Tennessee’s College of Communication and Information lies in innovative learning, scholarship, and societal engagement.The primary aspiration of the college can be summarized in a single word: excellence.
 The college and its individual units will become recognized for their excellence internationally, nationally and regionally and for the caliber of their research and creative activity, teaching and service.
 Collaboration across the units will maximize our contributions to the university and society.Aligned with this vision, the School of Advertising and Public Relations is one excellent School with two strong and distinct programs committed to teaching, research and service to the professions.

 The College of Communication and Information is a community of scholars and creators devoted to the study of communication and information and their related processes and technologies.
 This mission is achieved through excellence in research/creative activity, teaching and service.
 The college shares the values of intellectual pursuit, diversity, international and intercultural awareness, engagement and other core ideals of the University of Tennessee in the land-grant tradition.
-The School of Adverting and Public Relations applies the College’s mission to its programs.
+The Tombras School of Advertising & Public Relations applies the College’s mission to its programs.

-The College and the School believe in and cultivates the following values.
+The College and the Tombras School believe in and cultivates the following values.

-•Freedom of expression, independent media and democracy•Diversity and inclusion
+- Freedom of expression, independent media and democracy

 Diversity Plan Statement